ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

   from
     The character set of the local JCL file; defaults to UTF-8.

-    Supported character sets rely on the target version; the most common character sets are supported.
+    Supported character sets rely on the target platform; the most common character sets are supported.

     | **required**: False
     | **type**: str